vitale232/WMXDataReviewerTools/README.md

 ```shell
 git checkout -b temp-prod
 ```

+The temporary prod deployment uses a file geodatabase for each individual user to store the Data Reviewer results.
+The file geodatabase must be in a standard file location across all users' systems, so that WMX will be able to discover it.
+The file geodatabases are currently stored on the D:\ drive, which is a standard drive mapped on all DOT computers.
+Data Reviewer is configured to look for duplicates across the full database, so users will not see duplicates that they themselves have validated.
+However, since the file geodatabase is local to the user's machine, there is no knowledge of colleagues validations.

 ## Managing Deployments
 The easiest way to manage separate deployments is using git.
 This repository can be cloned onto the P drive, then you can create a new branch if required, switch to an existing branch, update the code to suit your needs, and commit the changes back to the repository.
 To create a new deployment, simply navigate to the folder you want to save the codebase to and run the following command: